Auto Instrumentation

 For detailed information on configuring each supported provider, see our dedicated Provider Configuration documentation, which includes:

-Auto-Instrumented Providers (directly patched by payi_instrument):
+Auto-Instrumented Providers (enabled by payi_instrument):

 - OpenAI